legendPerceptor/Ocelot/readme.md

-# GlobaZip
+# Ocelot

-GlobaZip is a compression and transfer framework that orchestrates tasks on remote machines.
+Ocelot is a compression and transfer framework that orchestrates tasks on remote machines.
 Currently, we suppport two types of data: floating-point tensors and genome sequence data.
 The floating-point tensor data files are usually planar (e.g. [CESM dataset](https://climatedata.ibs.re.kr/data/cesm2-lens) 1800x3600) or cubic (e.g. [Nyx dataset](https://ieee-dataport.org/open-access/nyx-cosmological-simulation-dataset) 512x512x512).
 Some extremely large single file can be over 900 GB (e.g. [Turbulent Channel Flow](https://klacansky.com/open-scivis-datasets/category-simulation.html) 10240x7680x1536).
 For genome sequence data, many are distributed in gzipped FastQ files.
 Some example datasets include [CNX0547764](https://db.cngb.org/search/experiment/CNX0547764/), [CNX0145971](https://db.cngb.org/search/experiment/CNX0145971/), and [BGISEQ500](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/NA12878/BGISEQ500/).
 We provide a novel algorithm to further compress those files with a reference sequence.
 The goal of this project is to provide a friendly user-interface for users to compress, transfer and store these huge datasets.

 ## New Features